Meetings on Architecture. Freeport CROATIA< Back

 Organized by: Croatia Pavilion Fitting Abstraction / Croatian Ministry of Culture, Museum of Contemporary Art Zagreb, and Politecnico di Milano

 Authors of the meeting: Karin Šerman, Igor Ekštajn, Vesna Meštric, Ivo Covic

 New Tendencies and Architecture: Abstraction, Ambience, Algorithm is the fourth appointment with Freeport, the programme conceived as part of Monditalia exhibition.
-The meeting, organized by the Croatia Pavilion, and it will take place at the Corderie in the Arsenale on August 8th 2014 on the stage E from 10 am to 2 pm.
+The meeting, organized by the Croatia Pavilion, will take place at the Corderie in the Arsenale on August 8th 2014, stage E, from 10 am to 2 pm.

 The Freeport programme, conceived as part of Monditalia, will allow National Participations to match their Pavilions’ presences with a series of live talks, debates and movie projections in the Arsenale’s Corderie.
 Freeport animates the Arsenale on weekdays, a counterpart to the Weekend Specials calendar, both essential part of the Meetings on Architecture organized by la Biennale di Venezia.

-The extended calendar of all the meetings happening during the six months of the Exhibition is available at http://www.labiennale.org/en/calendar/
+The calendar of all the meetings happening during the six months of the Exhibition is available at http://www.labiennale.org/en/calendar/.